thenickot2/go-lazyload-transform/README.md

 # go-lazyload-transform
-Go library to transform html to support the lazy loading of images clientside
+Node package written in Go to transform html to support the lazy loading of images clientside

+## Development
+To test the go library run `go test`.
+To test the node wrapper run `npm test`.
+Node wrapper should always be tested after updating go library.

+To generate lazyload.so for the shared node binding, run `go build -o lazyload.so -buildmode=c-shared lazyload.go`